bmomeni/invasion_richness/Readme.md

 ### Figures

-The folder for each figure has three sub-folder
+The folder for each figure has three sub-folders:

 ```
 Simulations  -- the codes used for running the simulation